 Remember when APIs were the backbone of everything?
 They held the core business logic, acted as middleware for databases and file systems, and were the connective tissue of modern applications.
 We spent years perfecting them: stabilizing interfaces, versioning carefully, and building robust auth systems to protect them.
+With the advent of MCP servers, things are shifting to a more AI-based approach.

-But the landscape has shifted dramatically with AI applications.
+The landscape has shifted dramatically with AI applications.
 MCP provides a standardized way for applications to:

 In the early days, most MCP implementations were built as local servers, communicating via the STDIO protocol.
 Local MCP servers rely on users having the latest packages whenever the server team updates or upgrades their MCP server capabilities.